william-isley-3rd/Comp-Chem-Tools/README.md

 **G09-QuasiHarmonic-Freq-Corr.pl**

-    This script performs the quasiharmonic oscillator frequency corrections for G09 Freq jobs.
+    This script performs the quasiharmonic oscillator frequency corrections for G09 Freq jobs The default is to replace frequencies lower than 50 cm^-1.
-    Default is 50 cm^-1.
-Script can vary temperature, cutoff frequency, introduce a universal frequency scaling factor, and can handle a TS calculation.
+    The script can also vary recompute thermodynamic quantities changing T (temperature), the cutoff frequency (50 cm^-1 to any number), and introduce a universal frequency scaling factor.
+The script can handle geometric minima and saddle points (TS).
-    Recommended usage: place in ~/bin directory
     usage:
-        perl G09-QuasiHarmonic-Freq-Corr.pl --help
+        perl ~/bin/G09-QuasiHarmonic-Freq-Corr.pl --help

 **Get-Atomic-Coord.pl**